m0nq/portfolio/GLOBAL_AI_RULES.md

       etc.

 5. Tailwind CSS Rules
+    1. This project uses Tailwind CSS v4.
+Always refer to the official Tailwind CSS v4 documentation when making style changes:
+        - Use CSS-first configuration with `@theme` directive instead of `tailwind.config.js`
+        - Understand that v4 uses CSS variables for theming and configuration
+        - Be aware that some utility classes and syntax have changed from v3 to v4
+        - Follow the v4 approach for custom utilities and responsive design

-    1. Use Tailwind CSS for styling:
+    2. Use Tailwind CSS for styling:
-        - Utilize styles in separate css files using the @apply rule.
+        - Utilize styles in separate css files using the `@apply` directive when appropriate
-        - Nested css selectors are prefered over global ones.
+        - Nested css selectors are preferred over global ones
         - Maintain consistent class order:
             - Layout & Position (e.g., flex, grid)
             - Spacing (e.g., m-4, p-2)